hassanMohammedDEV/API-Response-System-Flutter-Riverpod/README.md

-# 🚀 Flutter API Response Handling System (with Riverpod)
+# 🚀 Flutter API Response Handling System (with Riverpod)  -AI

 This system provides a **professional and unified** way to handle API responses in Flutter applications using **Riverpod + StateNotifier**.
 It helps you to: